southwick-associates/implan/github-vignettes/implan-transfer.md

 ## 1\.
 Prepare Implan Sector Allocation

 Allocating spending to Implan sectors requires a spending table and 2 crosswalk tables.
-The implan package includes example data to demonstrate the allocation process:
+The implan package includes crosswalk tables to demonstrate the allocation process.

 ### Item to Category